artsy/artsy.github.io/_posts/2020-03-02-ios-deploys-super-weird-totally-normal.markdown

 This `git cherry-pick` approach has its own trade-offs, but it is very effective in the right circumstance.
 It's an approach I've only had to use a few times during my time at Artsy, but it's a good approach to be familiar with.
 This situation also highlights a benefit of automating iOS deploys: we know _exactly_ which commit each version of our app is running, making it easy to `git cherry-pick` with confidence.

 I hope I've illustrated how iOS software is a bit different from web software, both inherently and incidentally.
 Many of these same quirks apply to Android deploys as well.
-Mobile software, because of the nature of how the code is deployed and executed, feels closer to software sold in shrink-wrapped boxes than it does to Docker images shipped to Kubernetes clusters.
+Mobile software feels closer to software sold in shrink-wrapped boxes than it does to Docker images shipped to Kubernetes clusters.
 And that's okay.
 Different platforms will always have different constraints.
 Hopefully by understanding these constraints, mobile and web engineers can gain a greater empathy for one another and, ideally, share ideas and solutions so we can all learn and grown together.